Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Kobe Japan at night: A lively area in Kobe at night with people gathering, modern sculptures, trees, and tall buildings illuminated in the background.

 I hope this was helpful!
-As you can see, there’s lots of things to do in Kobe to make it worth a day trip or extended stay.
+As you can see, there’s plenty of things to do in Kobe to make it worth a day trip or extended stay.

 For an overnight stay, relax at one of the many onsen.